 Dealing with curses

 People most severely ‘curse’ us when they bring us a false gospel to deceive us and lead us astray; lie to us, and manipulate us to consent to, and believe lies.
 John wrote in 2 Jn.
-9-10, “If anyone comes to you and does not bring [the truth of Christ’s Word,] do not receive him into your house nor greet him; for he who greets him [or tries to ‘bless’ him in ANY way to prosper him in his evil,] shares in his evil deeds.”
+9-10, “If anyone comes to you and does not bring [the truth of Christ’s Word,] do not receive him into your house nor greet him; for he who greets him [or tries to ‘bless’ him in any way to prosper him in his evil,] shares in his evil deeds.”

 Paul also wrote in Gal.
 1:9, “If anyone preaches any other gospel to you than [the true Gospel of Christ,] let him be accursed!”
 This does not mean we may curse people and ‘return evil for evil.’
-This means, these unrepentant, unteachable people are already cursed by God for rejecting His truth, and we have to reject them and refuse their presence in our lives, because of the danger they pose to our spiritual, emotional, and physical lives — and because of their constant provocation, which pushes us into perdition.
+This means, unrepentant, unteachable people are already cursed by God for rejecting His truth, and we must reject them and refuse their presence in our lives, because of the danger they pose to our spiritual, emotional, and physical lives — and because of their constant provocation, which pushes us into perdition.

-As long as they do not repent from their abuse against us, they remain under God’s judgment, and in danger of His eternal punishment, (Mt.
+It is terrible but true: as long as they do not repent from their abuse against us, they remain under God’s judgment, and in danger of His eternal punishment, (Mt.
 18:15-19.)